SethCohen/SethCohen/README.md

  [![](https://komarev.com/ghpvc/?username=SethCohen&style=flat-square)](https://github.com/SethCohen)

-A freelancer & hobbyist who likes to learn how to do everything.
+A freelancer & hobbyist who likes to learn how to do what interests me.
 <br>
 <br>